The Church of Jesus Christ of Latter-day Saints and politics in the United States: 20th century

 David O. McKay, a Republican who became president of the church in 1951, was able to establish friendly relationships with President Dwight D. Eisenhower.
 McKay supported church apostle Ezra Taft Benson in his role as Eisenhower's Secretary of Agriculture.
 President Lyndon B. Johnson invited McKay to visit him in the White House.
-(Benson was president of the church from 1985 to 1994.)
 McKay rarely used his position in the church to speak out on political issues.
 One instance in which he did was to instruct Mormon congressmen that they should support the right-to-work legislation that was before congress at the time.
 Some of the congressmen reacted negatively to McKay's message feeling like it was not the place of their religious leader to tell them how to vote.
 McKay considered this a religious issue and not a strictly political decision and in fact apostle Joseph F. Merrill had spoken on this very issue during his address at the Church's General Conference.

-During the 1968 election, George W. Romney became the first Latter-day Saint to stage a credible run for the presidency.
+During the 1968 election, George W. Romney became the first LDS person to stage a credible run for the presidency.
 By this time, he was well known as a member of the LDS Church and perhaps the most nationally visible one since Brigham Young.
 But his membership in the LDS Church was scarcely mentioned at all during the campaign.
 Romney did not receive the nomination but after the election Nixon appointed him to his cabinet as United States Secretary of Housing and Urban Development.

 During the administration of Spencer W. Kimball, the church spoke out in opposition to the Equal Rights Amendment and the establishment of MX Peacekeeper missile bases in Utah and Nevada.

-In the 1990s, the LDS Church participated in an effort to prevent the passage of gay marriage legislation in Hawaii.
+In the 1990s, the church played an important role in defeating same-sex marriage legalization in Hawaii (Amendment 2) and Alaska (Measure 2).